Impossibility of phylogeny reconstruction from $k$-mer counts: Introduction

 In this paper, we consider the problem of phylogeny estimation under a two-state symmetric model of sequence evolution by site substitutions on a leaf-labeled tree.
 In the asymptotic regime where the sequence length tends to infinity, we show that: \begin{quote}

-\end{quote} Formally, we establish that the joint leaf distributions of $k$-mer counts on two distinct trees have total variation distance bounded away from $1$ as the sequence length tends to infinity.
-That is, the two distributions cannot be distinguished with probability going to one in that asymptotic regime.
-Our results are information-theoretic: they imply an impossibility result for any reconstruction method using only $k$-mer counts at the leaves, no matter how complex.
-To bound the total variation distance between the two distributions on well-chosen trees, our proof takes advantage of a multivariate local central limit theorem, an approach which is complicated by the probabilistic and algebraic dependencies of $k$-mers.
+\end{quote} {Formally, we establish that the joint distribution of $k$-mer counts over the entire leaf sequences on two distinct trees have total variation distance bounded away from $1$ as the sequence length tends to infinity.
+Put differently, these two joint distributions have a non-vanishing overlap in that asymptotic regime.
+Our results are information-theoretic: since the reconstruction probability of any method is only as good as the worst total variation distance (see~\cite[Lemma 3.2]{fan2018}), our main claim (Theorem \ref{T:main}) implies an impossibility result for reconstruction methods using only $k$-mer counts across the entire sequences at the leaves.
+On the other hand, our results have no implications for reconstruction methods using $k$-mer counts in more elaborate ways, e.g., through block decomposition.
+We come back to prior approaches of this type below in ``Related work.''}

+To bound the total variation distance between the two distributions on well-chosen trees, our proof takes advantage of a multivariate local central limit theorem, an approach which is complicated by the probabilistic and { linear} dependencies of $k$-mers.

-\paragraph{Related work} A related impossibility result was established in our previous work \cite{fan2020impossibility}, where it was shown that no consistent distance estimation is possible from \emph{sequence lengths alone} under the TKF91 model~\cite{Thorne1991}, a more complex model of sequence evolution which also allows for insertions and deletions.
+\paragraph{Related work} A related impossibility result was established in our previous work \cite{fan2020impossibility}, where it was shown that no consistent distance estimation is possible from \emph{sequence lengths alone} under the TKF91 model~\cite{Thorne1991}, a more complex model of sequence evolution which also allows for insertions and deletions (indels).
 On the other hand, sequence lengths are significantly simpler to analyze than $k$-mers and are not used in practice to infer phylogenies.
 Moreover the results in~\cite{fan2020impossibility} only apply to distance-based phylogeny estimation methods, while our current results are more general.